markj0hnst0n/LeMunch/README.md

 [Google Lighthouse](https://developers.google.com/web/tools/lighthouse) for testing code health, accessibility, speed and search engine optimisation.

+# Information Architechture

+The project required a non-relational database and Mongo db was recommended to use so the project was written using it to store the required data.

+Below is a representation of how the data will be stored in collections and which collections relate to each other.

 ## Conceptual Database Design

 ![](readme/images/conceptual-database-design.png)

+In the diagram below you can find the collections required with information on each key:value pair's title, key and value data type.

 ## Logical Data Model